Immunizations and Health

 - A certificate of completion of an interactive online educational video about the risks and benefits of immunization.

 Immunizations may be obtained from your medical provider.
-Also, the Washington County Health & Human Services (HHS) Department operates several clinics that offer a variety of services, including immunizations.
+You can also visit the District's school-based health center, located on the Century High School campus.
+In addition, the Washington County Health & Human Services (HHS) Department operates several clinics that offer a variety of services, including immunizations.
 Please visit the Washington County HHS web site or contact them at (503) 846-4955 for more information about services and locations.